bernie-skipole/indipydriver/docs/source/usage/clientevents.rst

 The event is a mapping of membername:value which the client is submitting.

 It also has a self.timestamp attribute which is a datetime object, or None if unable to parse the timestamp given in the protocol.
-In the attempt to parse, fractional minutes or seconds may be lost, and if no received timestamp is given, datetime.utcnow() is used.
+In the attempt to parse, fractional minutes or seconds may be lost, and if no received timestamp is given, a current utc time is used.
 If the exact received timestamp is required it can be obtained from event.root.get("timestamp") which will return either the string from the received xml, or None if not present.

 Typically, if you accept a new member value, you would have code that controls your instrument, and you would then set the new value into the vector and transmit the update to the client::